Tag Archives: New York State Deferred Compensation Plan

 Supplement Your NYSLRS Pension with Retirement Savings

-Your NYSLRS pension can provide a significant portion of your retirement income, but it’s also a good idea to supplement your pension and Social Security with a retirement savings account.
+As a NYSLRS member, you are enrolled in something increasingly rare these days: a defined benefit plan.
+If you are vested and retire from NYSLRS, you will receive monthly pension payments for the rest of your life based on your years of service and earnings.
+Your NYSLRS pension can provide a significant part of your retirement income, but it’s a good idea to supplement your pension and Social Security with a retirement savings account.

-Retirement savings can be an important financial asset when you retire.
-Savings can enhance your retirement lifestyle and give you the flexibility to do the things you want.
-Your savings can provide money for you to travel, continue your education, pursue a hobby or start a business.
-The money you set aside can also be a resource in case of an emergency, act as a hedge against inflation and boost your retirement confidence.
+Additional retirement savings can give you flexibility to travel, continue your education, pursue a hobby or start a business.
+It can be a resource in case of an emergency or act as a hedge against inflation.

-Set a Retirement Savings Goal
+Your Retirement Savings Goal

-Having a pension means you may not need to save as much as someone with only a 401(k).
-Use a retirement savings calculator to see how much a retirement savings plan could yield over time, or test the results of different savings amounts.
+How much you save is a personal decision.
+You can estimate your pension in Retirement Online to get an idea of the income it will provide in retirement.
+Use a retirement savings calculator to see how much a retirement savings plan could yield over time.
+Test the results with different savings amounts.

-Below you can see potential savings results of someone who invests 50 dollars every two weeks over 30 years.
-While the stock market can be turbulent over the long term, stock market returns average about 10 percent a year.
+Below you can see the potential savings of someone who invests 50 dollars every two weeks for 30 years.
+While the stock market can be turbulent in the short term, in the long term, it returns on average about 10 percent a year as measured by the S&P 500 index.

-As you get closer to retirement, you should develop a plan to withdraw money from your retirement savings.
-A withdrawal plan will give you a better idea of the income you might expect from your nest egg.
+As you get closer to retirement, you should develop a plan to withdraw money from your savings.
+That will give you a better idea of the income you might expect from your nest egg and a sense of how long it will last.

-Here is one possible withdrawal strategy, which was designed to provide retirement income for 20 years.
-Please note, if your retirement is far in the future, the money you withdraw may not have the same value that it has today.
-However, while inflation has been high recently, it does cycle and has been lower in the past.
+Here is one possible withdrawal strategy, which provides retirement income for 20 years.
+Please note, if your retirement is far in the future, the money you withdraw may not have the same value that it would have today.

 If you find you’ll need to save more to meet your goal, you can make adjustments to help ensure you’ll have enough savings in retirement.

-State employees and many municipal employees are eligible to save for retirement through the New York State Deferred Compensation Plan.
-Once you’ve signed up, your retirement savings, which may be tax-deferred, depending on your plan, will be automatically deducted from your paycheck.
-(The Deferred Compensation Plan is not affiliated with NYSLRS.)
+One way State employees and many municipal employees can save for retirement is through the New York State Deferred Compensation Plan (NYSDCP).
+Once you’ve signed up, your retirement savings—which may be tax-deferred depending on the plan you choose—will be automatically deducted from your paycheck.

-Check with your employer’s human resources or personnel office to see if they participate in the Deferred Compensation Plan or if they offer other savings options.
+Check with your employer’s human resources or personnel office to see whether they participate in NYSDCP or if they offer other savings options.
+(NYSDCP is not affiliated with NYSLRS.)

 Read More About Retirement Savings

-You can find more information about saving for retirement in these posts:
+When it comes to saving for retirement, there’s a lot to consider.
+You can find more information in these posts:

 Crunching the Numbers: A Short Guide to Retirement Calculators